-What we know about The Last of Us HBO TV show – cast, release date, more | Dexerto.com
+What we know about The Last of Us HBO TV show – cast, release date, more

-Naughty Dog’s The Last Of Us is officially getting a TV adaptation, thanks to television genius HBO.
-Here is everything we know about it, including cast, release date, and more.
+HBO’s The Last Of Us adaptation is in development and here is everything we know about it including casting news, its release date, and more.

 First released in 2013 for PlayStation 3 and later released on PS4, The Last Of Us is often regarded as the best zombie game of all time, as well as the best PS exclusive.

-It follows the story of Joel after an outbreak of the Cordyceps fungus takes over the United States.
+It follows the story of Joel after a mutation of the Cordyceps fungus takes over the United States.
 He is tasked with transporting Ellie, a young girl who is immune to the disease, across the country in hopes of developing a cure.

-Following the success of the first title, Naughty Dog announced a sequel to the zombie survival action game which is due for release on June 19.
-Furthermore, television network HBO is also creating a TV show based on the series, and ND Vice President Neil Druckmann and Chernobyl’s Craig Mazin are on board to write and executive produce it.

 Look for the light. @clmazin and @Neil_Druckmann to develop the series adaptation of #TheLastOfUs, coming soon to HBO: https://t.co/z9c2h86EYw pic.twitter.com/AkT6fET4Im